 BIP-0044 defines a logical hierarchy for deterministic wallets.
-This is a common standard that is used directly (or used as inspiration) by countless projects in the cryptocurrency sphere.
+BIP-0044 is a common standard that is used directly (or used as inspiration) by countless projects in the cryptocurrency sphere.

-Such a standard allows end users to move between different wallet software trivially, and thus sets down a framework for a more cohesive ecosystem to grow.
+Such a standard allows end users to move between different wallet software trivially, thus setting a framework for a more cohesive ecosystem to grow.

-The standard has 5 levels part of its path:
+The standard has five levels part of its path:

 m / 44' / coin_type' / account' / change / address_index

 coin_type for the Ergo ecosystem and a policy for how wallets use the